 - Graduate and professional students must meet the requirements for full-time status for the graduate or professional program in which they are enrolled, or be registered for eight (8) credits if appointed to a half-time graduate assistantship, or nine (9) credits if appointed to a one-third time graduate assistantship.
 Graduate and professional students must also have a minimum of 3.0 cumulative academic average, or at least the minimum grade point average required to remain in good standing with the graduate or professional program in which they are enrolled, and otherwise be in good academic standing;

 - Postgraduate students, including post-baccalaureate students, must be enrolled for at least twelve (12) credits.
-Postgraduate students may not hold an office in a student organization for more than one semester while in postgraduate status.
+Postgraduate students may not hold office in a student organization for more than one semester while in postgraduate status.

 - Correspondence courses will not be considered for (a) or (b) above.
 Students will be allowed to enroll for one in-residence course at another college or university and have those credits count toward full-time status only if that course is a required course and is either not offered at the University in the current semester, or is full during that semester.
 The foregoing provision may only be used by a student for one semester, and the student must present documentation from the academic department showing the course was either not offered at the University or was full as described above;

 - Have no late or delinquent obligation for fees or other late or delinquent debts owed to the University; and be free of conduct probation.

-- Notwithstanding subsections (2)(a) and (b) of this regulation, students in the last semester before graduation are eligible for participation in campus activities if they are enrolled for the required number of credits needed for graduation that term.
+- Notwithstanding (a) and (b) of this regulation, students in the last semester before graduation are eligible for participation in campus activities if they are enrolled for the required number of credits needed for graduation that term.